The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 81.8% to 1.1%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 82.2% to 1.6%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Union City took the distinction of being the most Hispanic, while Woodcliff Lake was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Perth Amboy took the distinction of being the most Hispanic or Latino, while Woodcliff Lake was the least Hispanic or Latino city.

 Union City is a city in Hudson County, New Jersey, United States.
 According to the 2010 United States Census the city had a total population of 66,455, reflecting a decline of 633 from the 67,088 counted in the 2000 Census, which had in turn increased by 9,076 from the 58,012 counted in the 1990 Census.
 As of the 2010 Census it was the most densely populated city in the United States,a with a density of 51,810.1 per square mile.